 Details of a proposal for Amount B which deals with standard remuneration for in-country “baseline” marketing and distribution activities will be developed in 2022, consistent with the statement of 1 July 2021.

-Pillar Two: Global Minimum Tax
+Global Minimum Tax

 Pillar 2 deals with new Global Anti-Base Erosion (or GloBE) or Global Minimum Tax rules.
 The agreed global minimum tax rate is 15%.
 The 1 July statement indicated that it would be ‘at least 15%’.